JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 These types of string escaping problems are common, and as your |RegEx|
 becomes more complex their likelihood increases greatly.
-Python, as is often the case, has the answer and it comes in the shape of the ``re.DEBUG`` flag which unfortunately appears to not be documented.
-The ``re.DEBUG`` flag displays a parse tree allowing you to easily inspect the |RegEx| you have constructed::
+Python, as is often the case, has the answer and it comes in the shape of the :data:`re.DEBUG` flag which unfortunately appears to not be documented.
+The :data:`re.DEBUG` flag displays a parse tree allowing you to easily inspect the |RegEx| you have constructed::